Promoting British values

 Democracy

-Each year the children decide and contribute to the drawing up of their class rules and the rights associated with these.
-Children have many opportunities for their voices to be heard.
-Each year a school council is elected and representatives from each class take on the responsibility of meeting together to discuss issues raised in class.
+Our children have many opportunities for their voices to be heard.
+Each year they decide and contribute to the drawing up of their class rules and the rights and responsibilities associated with these.
+They elect a Pupil Parliament and representatives from each class take on the responsibility of meeting together to discuss issues raised in class.

 The rule of law